tipoman9/gkrcparams/Readme.md

 gkrcparams --MaxQp 30 --MaxI 2

 Tested on gk7205 and h3516
+majestic must running when calling the app.
+Changes won't persist if majestic is restarted.

 # ToDo:
 Should be possible to link to OpenIPC repo downloaded via BuildRoot process.